Skip to content

 jeka --help <- Displays help message

---doc <- Displays documentation on availbale scripts
+--doc <- Displays documentation on available scripts

---inspect <- Displays details about Jeka setup
+--inspect <- Displays details about JeKa setup

 jeka base: depTree <- Show dependency tree